dm3-org/dm3-spec/docs/specification/billboard-message/bmp-service-api.md

 idMessageCursor? = <id of the latest message of the block>
 ```

-If `idCurrentMessage` is empty or undefined, the first page (`k` entries) of the newest messages of the billboard are returned.
+If `idCurrentMessage` is empty or undefined, the first page (`k` entries) of the newest messages of the billboard is returned.
 The viewer can request other pages (backwards) until the `idMessageCursor`is reached (then all messages are fetched).
 For performance reasons it may be appropriate to only fetch the first page starting with the newest message and additional pages only if needed.

 The fetching and paging process is visualized in the graph:
 ![image](fetch_messages.svg)